 Note that the Lady Well is marked on the plan, a few yards from the future site of the Fox Inn.
-Another key feature on the 1553 plan is the water channel just to the south-east of the Roebuck Inn's future site.
+Another key feature on the 1533 plan is the water channel just to the south-east of the Roebuck Inn's future site.
 Cut from the Rea near Spring Street, this fed the manorial mill from which Mill Lane takes its name.
-Originally built to grind corn, the mill later produced sword blades for the Parliamentary forces during the English Civil War.
-This led to its destruction by Prince Rupert's forces when he attacked the town in 1643.
-It was rebuilt and later converted to a slitting mill by Sampson Lloyd, a descendent of a Quaker family from Leominster whose son would later co-found the famous Lloyds Bank in Birmingham.
+Originally built to grind corn, the mill is thought to have been constructed around 1549 by William Askerick or Askerye, third husband of Mrs. Edward Birmingham.
+He was granted a lease of all the "ryvers, strames and wattercourses with the Holme Park" on condition that he erected "a Corne Mylne, containing in length one baye and a half, upon the land of the Uttercourt."
+The Uttercourt or 'Outer Court' being the open space between the moat and Digbeth.
+When later operated by Robert Porter, the mill produced sword blades for the Parliamentary forces during the English Civil War.
+However, this led to its destruction by Prince Rupert's forces when they attacked the town in 1643.
+It was rebuilt and became known as Townsend's Mill after the tenant John Townsend.
+It had reverted to a corn mill but was converted to mixed use by the Farmer family and was known as Farmer's Slitting Mill.
+Charles Lloyd was the occupier by 1731 and it later passed to Sampson Lloyd II, a descendent of a Quaker family from Leominster whose son would later co-found the famous Lloyd's Bank in Birmingham.

-Holme Park was a natural habitat of roebucks up until the 18th century.
-Thomas Hanson's 1778 plan shows how Holme Park had become something of a market garden for Birmingham in the late 18th century.
+At one time Holme Park would have been a natural habitat for roebucks.
+Thomas Hanson's 1778 plan of the town shows how Holme Park had become something of a market garden for Birmingham in the late 18th century.
 However, the land to the south-west was still open fields.
 By this time the former Holme Park and surrounding area held by the Marrow family had been acquired by Thomas Sherlock, Bishop of London.
 He was something of a speculator and bought the land in 1730.
 The estate was later bequeathed to Sir Thomas Gooch of Benacre Hall, Suffolk.

-The baronetcy of the Gooch family commenced in 1746 with William Gooch who was appointed Governor of Virginia in 1727.
-He was succeeded by his brother, Thomas, who was later Bishop of Ely and Norwich.
-He married Mary Sherlock, Thomas Sherlock's sister and, subsequently, the estate passed into the Gooch family.
 It was Sir Thomas Gooch, the third baronet, who started to develop the area, naming many of the streets after his family or parts of the country that were of significance to them - hence Gooch Street, Sherlock Street, Benacre Street and Suffolk Street.
 Hurst Street was first developed in the late 18th century.
 Gradual expansion down the road led to the laying out of Lower Hurst Street.
-The Gooch archive collection reveals that the first 99 year lease agreements for the newly-built properties in Lower Hurst Street date from 1834.
+The Gooch archive collection reveals that the first 99 year lease agreements for the newly--built properties in Lower Hurst Street date from 1834.
 The Roebuck is the only surviving Lower Hurst Street building from this period.

-The other major tourist attraction in Hurst Street can be seen on the left of this photograph which also has a view of the Hippodrome.
-The row of shops was not only saved from demolition, but they were also restored and opened as a museum.
+Another major tourist attraction in Hurst Street can be seen in the above image - though they were not a tourist attraction in those days as they were real businesses in real shops.
+This row of shops were not only saved from demolition, but they were restored and opened as a museum.
 Why?
 Because the buildings form part of the last surviving back-to-backs in Birmingham.
-Now owned and operated by the National Trust, the back-to-backs are open to the public via guided tours - booking advisable.
+Owned and operated by the National Trust, the back-to-backs were opened to the public via guided tours.
 The properties fronting both Hurst Street and Inge Street were originally houses but were gradually opened as shops in the Victorian era.
 Separated from the front properties by a single brick wall, the houses to the rear formed Court 15 and, like thousands of similar housing developments throughout Birmingham, had shared facilities such as the yard, the privies and a brewhouse.
 Typically, the courts were owned by an individual who had built the houses and then collected the rent from the residents who moved in.
 In some cases, publicans and innkeepers were the landlords of a whole mini-community behind the boozer - see the Black Lion Inn for such an example.